Assessment issues

 • Any student who leaves the examination room without the permission of the invigilator will be deemed to have withdrawn from the examination and will not be readmitted to the examination room.

-• At the end of the examination students must remain seated until an invigilator has collected all the scripts.
+• At the end of the examination, students must remain seated until an invigilator has collected all the scripts.

-Late arrival to an Examination
+Late arrival to an examination

-If a student arrives after the first 30 minutes of an exam he/she will be sent back to the Examination Unit where the student will need to complete an Extenuating Circumstances Form explaining the reasons for their lateness.
+If a student arrives after the first 30 minutes of an exam they will be sent back to the Examination Unit where the student will need to complete an Extenuating Circumstances Form explaining the reasons for their lateness.

-Cancellation or Postponement of Examinations
+Cancellation or postponement of examinations

 In the event of circumstances outside UCB’s control, that impact on the running of examinations, UCB may decide to introduce alternate arrangements for assessment in place of examinations.
 These are subject to an approval process to ensure fairness and the integrity of your award.
 Students will be notified of alternative assessment arrangements as soon as possible.